DRovara/Qhoir/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Please refer to "<a href="#getting-started">Getting Started</a>" to learn how to set up qwire and access it through your browser of choice.
+Please refer to "<a href="#getting-started">Getting Started</a>" to learn how to set up Qhoir and access it through your browser of choice.

-After opening qwire, you will reach the main editor view.
+After opening Qhoir, you will reach the main editor view.
 From here, click components in the toolbox on the left to select them and then place them anywhere in the workspace through an additional click.

 ![screenshot-half-adder]